SodaWithoutSparkles/revanced-troubleshooting-guide/README.md

 ## 2.9.
 Non-root install not possible?

-Select vanced microG support patch.
+Select `vanced microG support` patch in the patches selection screen.
 If you cannot find it, use the search function and search for "microg".
 If you still cannot find it, you are using a non-supported YT version.

 ## 2.10.
 Cannot find patch \<insert patch name here\>?